Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 delete_restaurant = DeleteRestaurant.Field()
 ```

-Run the mutation with the GraphQL API browser using this.
+Run the mutation to delete a restaurant with the GraphQL API browser using this.

 ```graphql
     mutation {